 - Keep records for all your deposits and purchases.
 Record each one in your check register, which the bank will provide you.

-- Print out your monthly bank statement if you aren’t already getting one in the mail.
-If you’re doing everything online, there is software that can make this step — and budgeting — really easy.
+- Print out or download your monthly bank statement if you aren’t already getting one in the mail.
+If you’re doing everything online, there is software that can make this step — and budgeting — easy.

 - Go line by line and account for any fees you’re charged.
 Seeing them up close may prompt you to call and ask to have some removed, which the banks often will do if you persist.
 Also, add the pennies of interest you may have received.